 Team taught.
 Analysis of form, media, and content of major arts stressing interrelationships of architecture, dramatic art, music, literature and painting through recognition of common art factors.
-Use of
+Use of tapes, slides, and recordings.

 ComA 0103 - Survey of the Arts (3)